cagross/react-specials/README.md

 On the screen should be a small search form, requiring you to enter a US zip code and a radius (in miles).
 Once a search is executed, and results are found, all of the items from the deli/meat department should be listed--for all stores in the search area.
 In addition, each item will also display its details, price, and if possible, unit price.

+_Note: Currently changing the zip code/radius has been disabled.
+Those values are preset to certain values, and the search button will search using those values._

 To filter results by different meat types (beef, chicken, or pork), use the large radio buttons on the page.

 _Note: For now, the browse component is best viewed on desktop devices.
 The layout is quite broken at tablet/mobile screen widths._